How SEO Helps Criminal Defense Attorneys Attract High-Intent Legal Clients

 Google Business Profile Optimization

-Your Google Business Profile is often the first impression a potential client sees.
+Your Google Business Profile is often the first thing a potential client sees.
 Ensure your listing includes accurate hours, a verified phone number, legal service categories, and photos of your firm.
 Regularly update the Q&A section with legal answers tied to criminal defense queries.
 Encourage satisfied clients to leave reviews referencing specific charges, like DUI or theft.

 Use local posts to highlight recent wins, legal changes, or blog content.
 A fully built-out profile strengthens local pack rankings and earns clicks.
 This is your most visible local SEO asset—treat it like a digital storefront.